 A list of Famous Inventors for Kids is incomplete without this name.
 Johannes Gutenberg was a European who invented the Movable type of Printing Press.
 Indeed, the very machine that made bulk printing possible, and brought books and reading to the masses.

 If your children are used to reading under a lamp, they will be fascinated to know that there was a time when those light bulbs did not exist at all!
-In the year 1979, this prolific American inventor created a long-burning carbon filament that would later be named the Light Bulb.
+This prolific American inventor created a long-burning carbon filament that would later be named the Light Bulb.
 This is one of those inventions for kids, they simply have to know more about.

 This legend of the Renaissance period is best known for his masterpiece, The Mona Lisa.
 However, what most people don’t know is that he is also credited with inventing a wide array of technologies.
 These are the following: